fntsrlike/slack-irc-syncbot/README.md

   'ircuser': 'slackuser'
 };

-// Baned list of IRC Nicks
-config.bannedIRCNicks = [
+// Baned list of IRC Nicks.
+Usually are bots. config.bannedIRCNicks = [
   '<IRC Nick>',
   'ircNick'
+];

+// To filter messages has bad word or dirty word config.bannedKeywords = [
+  'keyword'
 ];

 // -- Setting end on this line